 A dog I’m interested to adopt will likely grow to be at least 40 pounds; does he qualify?

-A dog must be 40 pounds or more at the time of adoption, if not already at least two years old or with a documented special need.
+A dog must be 40 pounds or more at the time of adoption, if not already at least two years old, or with a documented special need, or homeless for at least six months.
 Learn more about pet eligibility here.

 I’m already adopted a pet through Pets for Patriots; can I adopt another?

-As of July 2017, Pets for Patriots members may adopt up to two program-eligible pets per person/per household.
+Pets for Patriots members may adopt up to two program-eligible pets per person/per household, either simultaneously or over time.
 Each pet must still meet our eligibility criteria, which you can learn more about here.
-You may adopt both pets either simultaneously, or over time.
-Each eligible pet would receive all Pets for Patriots benefits.
+Each program-eligible pet would receive all Pets for Patriots benefits.

 Can I qualify with a discharge characterized as General or Under Honorable Conditions?